 Homeowners and businesses must typically meet certain eligibility criteria to be eligible for a state rebate.
 For example, they may need to have a solar PV system already installed, or they may need to be located in a certain area.
 It is important to check with the relevant state government for more information on eligibility criteria and application processes.

-State rebates can be a great way to save money on the cost of installing a solar battery system.
+State rebates can be a great way to save money on the cost of installing a battery system.
 They can also help to make solar batteries more accessible to homeowners and businesses that may not otherwise be able to afford them.
-If you are considering installing a solar battery, be sure to check with your state government to see if you are eligible for a rebate.
+If you are considering installing a battery, be sure to check with your state government to see if you are eligible for a rebate.
 Learn more about Solar Battery System Rebates, Subsidies, & Incentives.

 Read more about feed-in-tariffs